Have you ever wondered what those fancy words mean on your bag of coffee?

 Sometimes, when you buy the coffee beans, you get a coffee sheet.
 On this sheet, you can read where your coffee comes from, from which year the crop is, and at which altitude the coffee grows.

-So when doing some research, I found out that altitude can impact the flavor of your coffee big time!
+When conducting research, I discovered that altitude can significantly impact the flavor of your coffee.

-You can still get a very good-tasting coffee bean, for example, from a farm stationed at 500m (1600ft), where the beans get lots of sunlight.
+You can still get a very good-tasting coffee bean, for example, from a farm situated at 500m (1600ft), where the beans get lots of sunlight.

-Whether the coffee plants get a lot of sunlight or are in the shadow most of the time; makes a big difference as well.
+Whether the coffee plants receive a lot of sunlight or are in the shade most of the time makes a significant difference as well.

-When the coffee plants get a lot of sunlight, they produce the coffee beans faster, compared to staying in the shadow at all times.
+When coffee plants receive ample sunlight, they produce coffee beans more quickly compared to those that remain in the shade at all times.

 The cooler the mountain, the slower the coffee beans grow, which provides a more complex flavor profile.